Skip to main content

 Linux SocketCAN.
 Uses the python-can SocketCAN interface.
 Requires the CAN interface to be configured in the OS before connecting:

 Best for: Linux bench machines with SocketCAN adapters (Kvaser, EMS, or any native CAN interface).
+No extra install needed — python-can ships with the base package.

 peak